Esketamine: Depression

-Esketamine was approved for the treatment of MDD with co-occurring suicidal ideation or behavior on the basis of two short-term (4-week) phase 3 trials (ASPIRE-1 and -2) of esketamine nasal spray added to a conventional antidepressant.
+Esketamine was approved for the treatment of major depressive disorder with co-occurring suicidal ideation or behavior based on two short-term (4-week) phase 3 trials (ASPIRE-1 and -2) of esketamine nasal spray added to a conventional antidepressant.
 The primary efficacy measure was reduction in MADRS total score after 24 hours following the first dose of esketamine.
 In both trials, MADRS scores were significantly reduced with esketamine relative to placebo at 24 hours.
-The mean MADRS scores at baseline were 39.4 to 41.3 in all groups and the MADRS reductions at 24 hours were –15.9 and –16.0 with esketamine and –12.0 and –12.2 with placebo, resulting in mean differences between esketamine and placebo of –3.8 and –3.9.
+The mean MADRS scores at baseline were 39.4 to 41.3 in all groups, and the MADRS reductions at 24 hours were –15.9 and –16.0 with esketamine and –12.0 and –12.2 with placebo, resulting in mean differences between esketamine and placebo of –3.8 and –3.9.
 The secondary efficacy measure in the trials was change in Clinical Global Impression of Suicidal Severity - Revised (CGI-SS-r) 24 hours after the first dose of esketamine.
 The CGI-SS-r is a single-item scale with scores ranging from 0 to 6.
 Esketamine was not significantly effective in reducing suicidality relative to placebo on this measure either at 24 hours or after 25 days.
 At 24 hours, CGI-SS-r scores were changed by –1.5 with esketamine and –1.3 with placebo, giving a non-significant mean difference between esketamine and placebo of –0.20.
 Hence, while efficacious in reducing depressive symptoms in people with depression and suicidality, antisuicidal effects of esketamine in such individuals have not been demonstrated.